by Susanna Gebauer (@dreckbaerfrau)

 So maybe yes, you can teach social media and online marketing at university.
 But it is not so much the facts and books you should teach/learn: Students should learn on real projects how to evolve in the ever-changing world of social media, how to always keep an open mind to new ideas and unexpected outcomes.

 You may not be able to learn Social Media Marketing at university.
-But you can learn some of it with our ebook: “The Social Traffic Code.”
+But you can learn it with our ebook: “The Social Traffic Code.”

 Always keep in mind: